We invest in what truly matters, ensuring we grow in our relationship with Christ and our parish family.

 Contact: Deacon Phil Paulucci

 We are a group of caregivers for people with dementia, Alzheimer’s, mild cognitive impairment, disabilities, or long-term illnesses.
 Our mission is to provide opportunities in a faith-based community for support and healing in and through our Care-Partner roles.
+Whether your care receiver lives with you, in a care facility, or in their own home but struggling with independence, this group offers emotional, practical, and spiritual support.

 Contact: Janet Hellmann